mozilla/jschannel/PROTOCOL.md

 **id** the integer id from the request to which this callback invocation is a response.

 **callback** the string identifier of a callback to invoke.
-The original request to must have included this same string a
+The original request must have included this same string in its **callbacks** array.

 **params** can be any data that is possible to represent in JSON.
-The precise contents are method dependant and are documented in a subsequent section of this document.
+The precise contents are method dependent and are documented in a subsequent section of this document.

 ### Error Responses